-Unit A - Play and creativity Unit B - Literacy and numeracy Unit C - Children's development In this unit, students explore the fundamentals of early childhood and the practices of early childhood learning through the context of play and creativity.
-In this unit, students explore the fundamentals of early childhood and the practices of early childhood learning through the context of literacy and numeracy.
-In this unit, students the fundamentals of early childhood and the practices of early childhood learning in the context of children's development.
+Unit A - Play and creativity Unit B - Literacy and numeracy Unit C - Children's development In this unit, students explore In this unit, students explore In this unit, students the the fundamentals of early the fundamentals of early fundamentals of early childhood and the practices childhood and the practices childhood and the practices of early childhood learning of early childhood learning of early childhood learning in through the context of play through the context of the context of children's and creativity. literacy and numeracy. development.

-Unit D - Children's wellbeing Unit A - Indoor and outdoor environments Unit F - The early childhood education and care sector In this unit, students explore the fundamentals of early childhood and the practices of early childhood learning in the context of children's wellbeing.
-In this unit, students explore the fundamentals of early childhood and the practices of early childhood learning in the context of indoor and outdoor environments.
-In this unit, students explore the fundamentals of early childhood and the practices of early childhood learning in the context of the childcare industry.
+Unit D - Children's wellbeing Unit A - Indoor and outdoor environments Unit F - The early childhood education and care sector In this unit, students explore In this unit, students explore In this unit, students explore the fundamentals of early the fundamentals of early the fundamentals of early childhood and the practices childhood and the practices childhood and the practices of early childhood learning in of early childhood learning in of early childhood learning in the context of children's the context of indoor and the context of the childcare wellbeing. outdoor environments. industry.